ashwinam/100-days-python-challenge/dailyUpdates.md

 ```

-## Day 18: 17/12/2022
+## Day 19: 17/12/2022

 **Today's Progress**:
 Functions in Python

 What are the functions?
-The functions are the reusable code or logic that helps to avoid the code duplicacy or rewritting the same logic again and again.
+The functions are the reusable code or logic that helps to avoid the code redundency or rewritting the same logic again and again.

 **Types of functions**